Galesburg Speedway General Rules & Procedures

 - Fighting in the pits or on the racetrack premises at any time is prohibited and may be subject to suspension, loss of points or money for the said event, or exclusion.

-- Abuse of any Galesburg Speedway official and/or use of improper language or gestures at any time is prohibited and subject to suspension, loss of points and money for the said event, or exclusion of event(s).
+- Abuse of any Galesburg Speedway official and/or use of improper language or gestures towards fans or children by those in the restricted pit area is prohibited and subject to suspension, loss of points and money for the said event, or exclusion of event(s).

 - Rule changes or interpretation of rules is at the discretion of track officials.